Jorge Garciarce

 Jorge Garciarce Dávila (born 29 December 2004), also known as George Garciarce, is a Mexican racing driver.
-He currently competes in the 2025 USF Pro 2000 Championship driving for DEForce Racing.
+He last competed in the 2025 USF Pro 2000 Championship driving for DEForce Racing.
 Garciarce previously competed in the USF2000 Championship with DEForce Racing in 2023.

 Career

-He is the 2022 Gran Turismo Mexico champion.
-Garciarce previously competed in the Italian Formula 4 Championship with Jenzer Motorsport in 2021.
+Garciarce is the 2022 Gran Turismo Mexico champion.
+He previously competed in the Italian Formula 4 Championship with Jenzer Motorsport in 2021.